 - Surgery.
 Diverticulitis sometimes leads to serious complications, such as a (dangerous) perforation or peritonitis.
 An operation in which a part from the colon is removed, is necessary then.

 - Eat healthy, varied and high-fiber, so that the stool remains smooth.
-Smooth, soft stools will less rapidly remain in the diverticula.
+Smooth, soft stools will less rapidly stay behind in the diverticula.
 Fibers are mainly found in whole grain products, vegetables and fruits.

 - Drink sufficiently daily.
 In a high-fiber diet, it’s wise to drink enough.
 These fibers need moisture to work properly.